Buildstarted/buildstarted.com/_posts/2010-08-23-fun-with-dynamicobject-dynamic-and-the-settings-table.md

 }
 </code></pre>

-<p>We're going to create a new class that inherits from <strong>DynamicObject</strong>.
-Doing so will allow us to utilize all the power of dynamics such as getting/setting members, calling methods, or type conversions. <a </p>
+We're going to create a new class that inherits from <strong>DynamicObject</strong>.
+Doing so will allow us to utilize all the power of dynamics such as getting/setting members, calling methods, or type conversions. <a

-<p><a href='http://msdn.microsoft.com/en-us/library/dd233052(VS.100).aspx'>The dynamic language runtime</a> first checks to see if the property of our DynamicObject already exists and if it doesn't find the property it calls <strong>TryGetMember</strong> or <strong>TrySetMember</strong>.
+<a href='http://msdn.microsoft.com/en-us/library/dd233052(VS.100).aspx'>The dynamic language runtime</a> first checks to see if the property of our DynamicObject already exists and if it doesn't find the property it calls <strong>TryGetMember</strong> or <strong>TrySetMember</strong>.
 This is what we're going to use to return our settings property.
-Here is a barebones DynamicObject that uses a <strong>Dictionary&lt;string, object&gt;</strong> to store values.</p>
+Here is a barebones DynamicObject that uses a <strong>Dictionary&lt;string, object&gt;</strong> to store values.

 <pre><code>    //These are essentially the same
     //user.Settings["IsAdministrator"]